 How Critical Is the Forensic Exam?

 The forensic examination is arguably the most critical component in the aftermath of a sexual assault.
-The exam has two main goals: to treat the assault survivor for medical injuries and to collect evidence that may lead to the arrest, prosecution, and conviction of the offender.
+The exam has two main goals: to treat the assault survivor for medical injuries and to collect evidence that may lead to the arrest, prosecution, and conviction of the person who committed the crime.
 Exams are usually conducted by a sexual assault forensic examiner, or SAFE—a medical professional who has received specialized education and has fulfilled clinical requirements to perform medical forensic examinations.
 SAFEs can be nurses (often called sexual assault nurse examiners, or SANEs), doctors, or even physician assistants.

 All sexual assault survivors have the right to a properly conducted exam in which they are treated with dignity, compassion, and respect.
 In September 2004, former U.S. Attorney General John Ashcroft released the Attorney General’s National Protocol for Sexual Assault Medical Forensic Examinations (SAFE Protocol), which offers guidance for communities that want to develop a response that is sensitive to sexual assault victims and promotes offender accountability.
 Produced by the Office on Violence Against Women and based upon best practices from around the country, the SAFE Protocol also examines the roles of other members of the sexual assault response team (SART), namely law enforcement officers, prosecutors, victim advocates, and forensic scientists.

 A recent study funded by NIJ examined the efficacy of SANE/SART interventions as tools in the criminal justice system.
 The study findings indicate that in communities with these programs, sexual assault cases are reported more quickly.
 In cases involving SANE/SART interventions, the average time between the assault and the report is 5.6 days, compared to 33 days in cases without these interventions.
 According to the researchers, cases with SANE/SART interventions have more evidence available and are more likely to have victim participation.
 Further, they found that this intervention is a significant factor in the identification and arrest of a suspect, is a strong predictor that charges will be filed, and increases the likelihood of conviction.